 The Five Whys is often used with other tools, such as fishbone diagrams and Pareto charts.
 By starting with a particular problem, you can use the Five Whys tool to work your way back to the root cause by asking “why” five times.

 A Fishbone diagram is also known as an Ishikawa diagram or cause and effect diagram.
 It’s used to explore all potential or real causes of a problem.
 As the name implies, the diagram is shaped like a fish skeleton.
-The main cause (or spine) is placed at the center with the potential causes branching out from it.
+The main cause (or spine) is placed at the center, with the potential causes branching out.

 The Fishbone diagram helps you systematically identify all potential causes of a problem by exploring different areas such as:

 Also known as Scatter Plots, Scatter Diagrams are visual representations of a relationship between two variables.
-By plotting data points on a graph, you can identify any patterns that may exist and determine the strength of the relationship between the two variables.
+By plotting data points on a graph, you can identify any patterns and determine the strength of the relationship between the two variables.

 Scatter diagrams are often used in quality control to study how different factors influence variability.
 This tool can help you find correlations between causes and effects so you can focus on solving specific problems.

 Finally, we have the Failure Mode and Effect Analysis (FMEA).
 This tool is used to identify potential failures in a product or process and determine the effects.
 Then, it helps you prioritize risks by ranking them according to severity and likelihood.